Hi! Thanks for stopping by.

 Throughout my career, I worked in education - (as a teacher and as an administrator) and in business as the President of a multi-site learning company and as a consultant in Canada and in the United States.
 Learning, teaching and writing are in my blood.
 When I got my boat, I joined the Canadian Power and Sail Squadron and took their sailing and navigation courses.
-Today, I serve as Education Officer for my Squadron.
+I have served as Education Officer for my Squadron.

 I joined the Canadian Coast Guard Auxiliary.
 In time, I was promoted to 2Coxswain.
 I was eventually promoted to Vice-Commodore responsible for unit training.
 Inter-agency activities included inter-agency training exercises and participation in the maritime security plan for the 2010 G20 Summit in Toronto, ON.
-Currently, I serve on

-the Governance committee for CCGA - Central & Arctic Region.
+I serve on the Governance committee for CCGA - Central & Arctic Region.

 This website grew from my experiences as a sailor.
 There are many places on the internet where you can find information.
 But, there was no one place where you could get all the information on ports, port descriptions, ideas on navigation and cruising, weather, safety, etc.